phlippe/uvadlc_notebooks/docs/index.rst

 | *Author*: Phillip Lippe

 .. note::
    Interested in learning JAX?
 We have recently started translating the notebooks from PyTorch to JAX+Flax.
-Check out our new notebooks in the tab *Deep Learning 1 (JAX+Flax)* to learn how you can speed up model trainings up to 50% with JAX!
+Check out our new notebooks in the tab *Deep Learning 1 (JAX+Flax)* to learn how you can train models up to 3x faster with JAX!

 For this year's course edition, we created a series of Jupyter notebooks that are designed to help you understanding the "theory" from the lectures by seeing corresponding implementations.